Skip to content

 Field Type Description Example

 created date The date the access profile was created, in ISO 8601 format.
-To include the time in your search query, escape the : characters using a \.
+If you want to include the time in your search query, escape the : characters using a \.
 2018-08-16T18\:29\:02Z

 description string The user-entered description of the access profile. description:"Grants users access to Acme App."